Adele smashes single-week U.S. album sales record in four days

 Taylor Swift’s “1989” album was the last record to achieve the milestone when it opened last year with nearly 1.3 million copies for the week.

-Like Swift, Adele and her independent record company XL Recordings decided to withhold “25” from streaming platforms such as Apple Inc’s (AAPL.O) Apple Music service, privately owned Spotify and Google Play GOOGL.0.
+Like Swift, Adele and her independent record company XL Recordings decided to withhold “25” from streaming platforms such as Apple Inc’s Apple Music service, privately owned Spotify and Google Play.

 “25” is Adele’s first album since her 2011 release “21,” which won six Grammy awards and sold more than 30 million copies worldwide.